Kaappaan Story Leaked; Is Suriya Playing A Spy In The Special Protection Group?

 How The Director Landed On This Story?

 The director revealed he was left fascinated by the stories of the people, who get paid to take a bullet.
-"I was fascinated by the stories and thought: ‘why not make a movie about them?'
+"I was fascinated by the stories and thought: ‘Why not make a movie about them?'
 These are people who provide proximate security to the PM and get paid to take a bullet," he reportedly said during the interview.

 The Core Plot

-As mentioned above, the core plot is said to be about based on a spy who enters the group.
+As mentioned above, the core plot is said to be based on a spy who enters the group.
 "But what if there was a spy among them and what if he plots to assassinate the PM?
-This became the basis of the movie.", the director has mentioned in the interview.
+This became the basis of the movie," the director mentioned in the interview.

 Suriya and Mohanlal’s Roles